-I am not a mechanic.
-I don't claim to be an expert.
-I am an enthusiastic amateur with 14 years experience on three Jeeps with 4L engines.
-I experimented with improving gas mileage on each Jeep, and I've gotten more successful with each Jeep as I learn new tricks.
-I have done many things (documented in this thread) as an experiment and hobby to increase my 99 Jeep XJ fuel economy as much as feasible (with my modest mod budget).
-I'm sharing this info so that it may be of use to others, or at least interesting to some.
+I'm not a professional mechanic.
+I'm an amateur enthusiast with 23 years experience experimenting on three Jeeps with 4L engines and a 76 Dodge Charger with a 318 V8 engine.
+I experimented with improving gas mileage on each vehicle, and have gotten more successful with each car as I learn more.
+I have done many things (documented in this thread) on my current Jeep (99 XJ) as an experiment and hobby to increase fuel economy with a modest parts budget.
+I'm sharing to help others.

-Weather (temp and humidity) affects gas mileage quite a bit.
-So all tests should be done in similar weather so you can evaluate the effects of each mod.
-I like to do most of my gas mileage tests during warm dry Summer days when temp is between 75F to 85F (typical Summer days in my climate).
+Weather (temp and humidity) affects gas mileage.
+All tests should be done in similar weather so you can evaluate the effects of each mod.
+I like to do most of my gas mileage tests during warm dry Summer days when temp is between 75F to 80F (typical Summer days in my climate).
 I also run Winter tests, but I fully expect less gas mileage during Winter because it's colder.
-Also be aware that increased humidity reduced gas mileage because your car has to push through more water molecules in the air, which creates more drag.
+Increased humidity reduces gas mileage because your car has to push through more water molecules in the air, which creates more drag.
 Rain or wet pavement reduces gas mileage because it increases drag.

 Beginning of original OP starts here: